Nicolas-Radomski/canSNPtyping/README.md

 # Please site
 https://github.com/Nicolas-Radomski/canSNPtyping
 # Acknowledgment
-The GENPAT-IZSAM Staff for our discussions aiming at designing workflows
+The GENPAT-IZSAM Staff for our discussions aiming at designing workflows, especially Iolanda Mangone and Pierluigi Castelli for our discussions about the Python syntax.
 # Author
 Nicolas Radomski